mcwarman/blog/content/posts/2023-03-03-fixing-automating-terraform-with-github-actions.md

 - An `environment`, the environment is setup in Settings with protection rules and _Required reviewers_ to enable for interactive approval.
 - Has a dependency on the `terraform-plan` using `needs`
 - The `if` ensures that the job is only executed on the default branch on either `push` or `workflow_dispatch` event
+- The `concurrency: cancel-in-progress: true` ensures that only the latest version of the action can run.

 ```yaml
 jobs: